29 November 2018

 The UN recognizes “its contribution to international discourse on issues of injustice, resistance, love and humanity”

 As of today, Thursday, 29 November, Reggae is intangible cultural heritage of humanity thanks to UNESCO

 The Committee for Intangible Cultural Heritage of UNESCO, that this week is meeting in Port-Louis, the capital of Mauritius, has decided to inscribe Reggae for “its contribution to international discourse on issues of injustice, resistance, love and humanity”.

 In doing so the committee “underscores the dynamics of the element as being at once cerebral, socio-political, sensual and spiritual”.

-Commenting on this aspect of Reggae, the Jamaican representative on the Committee emphasised the fact that the music has come to influence the world thanks to “numerous festivals around the globe, most notably the Rototom”.
+Commenting on this aspect of Reggae, the Jamaican representative on the Committee emphasized the fact that the music has come to influence the world thanks to “numerous festivals around the globe, most notably the Rototom”.